Patronum-Labs/erc725.vy/README.md

 - ERC725X represents a generic execute function that allows a smart contract to execute arbitrary transactions.
 This can be used to implement proxy functionality, allowing the contract to interact with other contracts or perform complex operations.

+> This implementation is not audited.
+Please use at your own risk!

 ## Usage

 * Refer to [Vyper documentation](https://docs.vyperlang.org/en/stable/) to install Vyper.